 After that I took a cassette player to every dance we attended along the VA-WVa border, and later studied the rhythm & wrote out the dances.
 Just in case.
-I called a few in and around Duluth when we stopped there for a couple of years on the way here, and they went well.
+I called a few in and around Duluth when we stopped there for a couple of years on the way here, and they went very well.
 The first summer here (1981?)
-I was recruited for a folk festival at Mission Mill in Salem.
+I was recruited for an outdoor folk festival at Mission Mill in Salem.
 Halfway through my set I said, “Anybody for a square dance?”, set up two or three squares, got two or three musicians to run up with their guitars, and off we went.
-I started calling a monthly series in Dallas OR, and occasional ones for the Salem Folklore Society.
+Soon called regularly for the Salem Folklore Society, and also set up a monthly series in Dallas OR.

 A year later the phone rang.
 “Can you teach kids dances like you did at Mission Mill?”

 “Nope.”
 (Lloyd Shaw in his book Cowboy Dances says they’re for grownups only!)

 “Well we have somebody here right now teaching kids dances, and he’s not doing well.
 It would pay (what I was making as a carpenter, in only five-hour days!).
 Can’t you come over and take a look?”